LuigiGhionda/astral-fpga/README.md

 ## Overview

-This project is set up to build and deploy software on the Astral platform by using FPGA emulation on the VCU118 development board.
+This project is set up to build and deploy software on the [Astral platform](https://github.com/pulp-platform/astral) by using FPGA emulation on the VCU118 development board.
 The provided Makefile is designed to automate various tasks including setting up the environment and running OpenOCD and GDB for debugging.

+A basic guide on how to map Astral on Xilinx VCU118 FPGA can be found in the [`doc`](doc/) folder.

 ## Requirements